scoskey/m0037/notes.md

 **Axiom** (Strong Pairing) If $a_1,\ldots,a_n$ are sets, then $\set{a_1,\ldots,a_n}$ is a set.

 For one thing, the Strong Pairing axiom implies that there exists a set.
-Namely, if we apply it in the case when $n=0$ then the result is $\{\}$, which we also call the empty set $\emptyset$.
+Namely, if we apply it in the case when $n=0$ then the result is $\lbrace\rbrace$, which we also call the empty set $\emptyset$.
 We invite the reader to verify that the Strong Pairing axiom implies that ordered pairs may be constructed.

 We say that a set is *hereditarily finite* if it may be constructed using only repeated applications of the Strong Pairing axiom.
 We invite the reader to write out several dozen hereditarily finite sets, and to make a diagram of these sets as they are related by the $\in$ relation.
 (That is, when $x\in y$ draw an upwards arrow from $x$ to $y$.)